nuproj/nuproj/docs/Authoring.md

 metadata.
 Instead, NuGet will only add the references if the file is also packaged in the corresponding lib folder.
 If it's not the reference is simply ignored.
-In other words, the target framework is already controlled by the fact that the file might or might not be in the corr                 esponding lib folder.
+In other words, the target framework is already controlled by the fact that the file might or might not be in the corresponding lib folder.

 ## Merging Nuspec Template